String

 +(string, uint8)

-operator+ :: string(thisStr : exact string, n : exact uint8)
+operator+ :: string(thisStr : const exact string, n : const exact uint8)

 Concatenates a string with a uint8